 The A629 Halifax to Huddersfield project includes:

-- creation and improvement of cycle routes to Halifax and Huddersfield, better linking to key trip attractors, such as Calderdale and Kirklees hospitals, Halifax and Elland rail stations, and Elland, Huddersfield and Halifax town centres.
+- creation and improvement of cycle routes to Halifax and Huddersfield, better linking to key trip attractors, such as Calderdale and Kirklees hospitals, Halifax, Huddersfield and Elland rail stations and town centres.

 - off network green ways and on highway cycle infrastructure.